-- System calls (OS-level virtualization): E.g., The open-source software Wine emulates Windows on Linux. - APIs (Application-level virtualization): E.g., JVM
+- Assembly instructions (Hardware virtualization) - System calls (OS-level virtualization): E.g., The open-source software Wine emulates Windows on Linux. - APIs (Application-level virtualization): E.g., JVM

-7.4.1 Emulation
+8.4.1 Emulation

 In emulation, a virtual machine (VM) fully emulates every aspects (CPU, a disk, a network interface card) of other machine.
 It is a software simulation of hardware.
 This is the most flexible technique as it can emulate any hardware on any hardware.
 But it's also the slowest as every machine instruction has to be translated and emulated.